All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 One section of the conversation that stands out is Campbell discussion of mindset and stress management.
 He argues that chronic psychological stress undermines every biological optimization strategy.
 Elevated cortisol suppresses growth hormone, disrupts testosterone production, promotes visceral fat storage, and impairs immune function.
 No peptide protocol can overcome a nervous system that is stuck in chronic fight-or-flight mode.

 His recommendations here are practical: daily meditation or breathwork (even 10 minutes), cold exposure, regular time in nature, and setting boundaries around work and technology.
-These are not novel suggestions, but hearing them from someone known for his peptide and hormone expertise underscores how fundamental they are.
+These are not novel suggestions, but hearing them from someone known for his peptide and hormone expertise shows how fundamental they are.
 The best protocol in the world fails if you are sleeping five hours a night and chronically stressed.

 Getting Started Without Going Off the Deep End

 For someone new to peptides, Campbell offers a reasonable roadmap.
-Step one: get comprehensive blood work done.
+Step one: get thorough blood work done.
 This includes a full hormone panel (total and free testosterone, estradiol, SHBG, thyroid panel, cortisol), metabolic markers (fasting insulin, glucose, HbA1c), inflammatory markers (hsCRP), and IGF-1.
 These numbers tell you where your baseline is and help identify whether hormone optimization should come before or alongside peptide therapy.

 Step three: start with one protocol targeting your primary concern.
 Do not stack five peptides in your first month.
 If sleep and recovery are your main issues, try a GH secretagogue protocol alone for 8-12 weeks and evaluate.
 If you have a specific injury, run a healing peptide cycle for 4-6 weeks.
 Build your experience gradually.